ckeditor/ckeditor5/packages/ckeditor5-ui/tests/manual/blocktoolbar/blocktoolbar.md

 3. Put selection in the one of the last blocks, click on button to display panel then start resize browser window and observe if button and panel are properly repositioned.

+### External changes

+## Typing

+1. Click `Start external typing`
+2. Put selection to the first paragraph (`Like all the great things...`) and click the button to open panel (be quick).
+3. Check if button and panel are repositioned correctly.

+## Removing

+1. Click `Start external deleting`
+2. Put selection to the first paragraph (`Like all the great things...`) and click the button to open panel (be quick).
+3. Check if button and panel are removed.